 Another aspect of damaged property is one that not many people think about — if your previous tenants have been ignoring a leak or haven’t told you about certain issues then this damage can get worse over time.
 In the past, we’ve seen tenants not tell their landlords about a leak in their attic and when they moved out a year later, the leak had caused such a big issue that the roof needed to be replaced.
 On top of that, the weather can damage your property and cause costly repairs.
 If you get to the point where there are so many issues with the property that you just don’t want to deal with, go to a home buyer like Ben Buys Indy Houses to take the work off your hands.
 Sometimes, the ROI of repairs just isn’t worth it.

-This is probably the scariest thing about managing your own property and can quickly turn into a real life horror movie before you know it.
+This is probably the scariest thing about managing your own property and can quickly turn into a real-life horror movie before you know it.
 If a Tenant doesn’t pay the rent, who pays your mortgage?
-You of course but it’s a serious financial struggle and, in some cases, an impossibility which leads to very serious financial problems.
+Of course but it’s a serious financial struggle and, in some cases, an impossibility that leads to very serious financial problems.

 ALWAYS- make sure you do full reference checks on your tenants.
 Be wary of certain situations e.g. someone who says “I’ve been living with parents”.
 This is sometimes code for “I’ve racked up thousands of pounds in rent arears with my previous landlord and he won’t give me a reference”….funny that!

 Insist on rents being paid by standing order and keep on top of rent payments!
 The second they are a day or two late, get on the phone.
 If they don’t respond, email them.
 If they still don’t respond call their next of kin and say that you are concerned because you can’t get hold of your tenant.
 Etc etc etc